oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 You will see that the split is now 90 to the v0.0.1 stockmanager and 10% to the v0.0.2 stock manager

-The success rate colunn for the v0.0.1 is still 100%, but in this case the success rate for the 0.0.2 version is 33.33% Of course the exact number will vary depending on how many requests have been sent to it and the random behavior of it it generates an error or not.
+The success rate column for the v0.0.1 is still 100%, but in this case the success rate for the 0.0.2 version is 33.33% Of course the exact number will vary depending on how many requests have been sent to it and the random behavior of it it generates an error or not.

 - Click on `Namespaces`